arif98741/pos/README.md

 	vii.
 Reporting System
 	viii.
 Graph Views in Home Page

 All these features still have not included this repository.
 But we are trying to add these features.
-You can pull request for developing this repository.
+You can pull request for developing this repository at pre_test branch

 For using this project download from here https://github.com/arif98741/pos/archive/master.zip